samvera/serverless-iiif/README.md

 While the CloudFront-enabled version of the application will remain available for the in the Serverless Application Repository for a time to provide an easy upgrade path for existing users, it is _strongly_ recommended that new deployments use the provided [documentation](https://samvera.github.io/serverless-iiif/docs/quick-start/infrastructure) and [examples](./examples) of [CloudFormation](https://aws.amazon.com/cloudformation/) templates and [Terraform](https://terraform.io/) manifests to deploy the standalone function as part of a larger application/infrastructure stack that defines its own CloudFront distribution.

-### Breaking Changes from Version 4.x
+### Breaking Changes from Version 5.x

-- The value of the `SharpLayer` variable must now be one of `INTERNAL`, `JP2`, or a valid Lambda layer ARN in the same region the application is being deployed in.
-The new default is `JP2`, which behaves the same as the former default (empty string).
-The new value, `INTERNAL`, uses the `sharp` and `libvips` dependencies compiled into the application itself.
+- The `SharpLayer` variable has been removed, and the `sharp` dependency (with JP2 support) bundled into the published package.
+- The `standalone` and `cloudfront` deployment options have been removed, per the deprecation notice in v5.x.
+Please see the [documented example](https://samvera.github.io/serverless-iiif/docs/quick-start/infrastructure/cloudformation#example) of how to deploy `serverless-iiif` as part of a full stack that includes a CloudFront distribution.

 ## Description